-20 NOF credits at HEOSF level 7; 4 Laboratory sessions.
+20 NOF credits at HEOSF level 7: 4 Laboratory sessions.

+Convener: Professor PG Rousseau

-Convener: Associate Professor G Vicatos Course entry requirements: MEC2022S
+Course entry requirements: MEC2022S

-This course on thermofluids aims to develop a more advanced understanding of different types of flow.
-Topics include: application of the conservation of mass, momentum and energy in fluid flow; Benoulli's equation and the one-dimensional energy equation; reaction forces due to fluid flow; Buckingham's π -theorem and the application of dimensional analysis and similarity for reduced experimentation and scaling; the velocity of pressure waves in pipes; laminar and turbulent flows in pipes; the Moody diagram; the Pelton wheel, venturi meter and orifices; losses in pipes; Thermodynamics: Second Law of Thermodynamics; heat source and sink; thermal efficiency; reversible and irreversible processes; Carnot efficiency; Carnot heat engine; Carnot refrigeration cycle; entropy; isentropic processes; efficiency of compressors; steady flow devices; isothermal; polytropic and isentropic processes; isentropic efficiencies for turbines, compressors, pumps and nozzles; Gas cycles: Otto; Diesel; Stirling; Ericsson; Brayton; jet-propulsion; vapour cycles; rankine; and refrigeration.
+This course on thermofluids aims to develop a more advanced understanding of applications in thermodynamics and different types of fluid flow.
+Topics include: application of the conservation of mass, momentum and energy in fluid flow; Benoulli's equation and the one-dimensional energy equation; reaction forces due to fluid flow; Buckingham's π -theorem and the application of dimensional analysis and similarity for reduced experimentation and scaling; ; laminar and turbulent flows in pipes; the Moody diagram; turbines and pumps,, venturi meter and orifices; losses in pipes; Thermodynamics: Second Law of Thermodynamics; heat source and sink; thermal efficiency; reversible and irreversible processes; Carnot efficiency; Carnot heat engine: Carnot refrigeration cycle; entropy; isentropic processes; efficiency of compressors; steady flow devices; isothermal; polytropic and isentropic processes; isentropic efficiencies for turbines, compressors, pumps and nozzles: Gas cycles: Otto: Diesel: Stirling: Ericsson: Brayton: iet-propulsion: vapour cycles; rankine; and refrigeration.

-DP requirements: Attendance for all laboratory sessions; minimum average of 50% for the report writing; participation in all tests and a minimum average class mark of 40%.
+DP requirements: Attendance at all laboratory sessions: minimum average of 50% for the report writing; participation in all tests and obtaining a minimum average of 40% for all class tests.